8 Features of Truly Durable Chicken Coops

 It’s the little things that often make the biggest difference, and that’s certainly true for coop hardware.
 Hinges, latches, locks, and even the screws holding everything together are critical points of failure on cheaply made coops.
 Chickens can be tough on their homes, and flimsy hardware just won’t cut it.
 Look for rust-resistant fixtures, like galvanized or stainless steel, that won't corrode and weaken over time.
 Heavy-duty latches and locks are also essential for keeping predators out.
 When you’re examining a coop, pay close attention to these details—they’re a great indicator of the overall quality and security of the structure.
 You can often find high-quality coop accessories to upgrade any weak points.

-Ensure Proper Airflow and Ventilation
+Prioritize Proper Airflow and Ventilation

 Great ventilation is crucial for two reasons: it keeps your chickens healthy, and it protects the coop itself.
 A stuffy, damp coop is a breeding ground for bacteria and respiratory illnesses caused by ammonia buildup.
 Proper airflow helps manage moisture, which is the number one enemy of a wooden coop.
 Without it, condensation can lead to rot and decay, drastically shortening the life of your structure.
 A well-designed coop will have vents placed high up, near the roofline, to allow warm, moist air to escape without creating a draft on your roosting hens.
 This simple feature is a hallmark of a thoughtfully constructed coop that’s built for both durability and flock wellness.